Even minor injuries such as soft tissue injuries can cause significant pain and discomfort.

 - Sprains: Damage caused to a ligament by the overextension of a joint.

 Soft tissue injuries can cause a lot of pain and discomfort.
-Common symptoms of soft tissue injures are:
+Common symptoms of soft tissue injuries are:

 Whiplash is one of the most common of all soft tissue injuries to occur in car accidents.
-Whiplash is known as hyperextension injury or cervical sprain, occuring when a person’s neck and head is forced to move back and forth violently.
+Whiplash is known as hyperextension injury or cervical sprain and occurs when a person’s neck and head is forced to move back and forth violently.
 Some common symptoms of whiplash are: